-Inclusive PE activity cards
+Inclusive activity cards

-Deliver inclusive, challenging, and fun PE sessions at your school with support from the Home Nation Disability Sport Organisations.
+Deliver inclusive, engaging, fun sessions with support from the Home Nation Disability Sports Organisations.

-These activity cards are designed to support teachers, trainee teachers and classroom assistants to provide a high-quality inclusive PE curriculum for all children and young people.
+These activity cards are designed to support individuals to deliver high quality inclusive activities for all participants.

-The games and activities in this pack support pupils to be physically active and to lead healthy, active lives.
-Each activity encourages pupils to use their physical health and fitness, social, creative, cognitive, and personal abilities.
-Activities for younger age groups feature numeracy and literacy elements.
+The games and activities in this pack support participants to be physically active and to lead healthy lives.
+Each activity encourages participants to develop physically and mentally.